corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/generating-a-node-cordform.md

 When adding nodes, make sure that there are no port clashes!
 {{< /warning >}}

 To extend node configuration beyond the properties defined in the `deployNodes` task, use the `configFile` property with the file path (relative or absolute) set to an additional configuration file.
-This file should follow the standard [Node configuration](../../node/setup/corda-configuration-file.md) format of `node.conf`.
+This file should follow the standard [node configuration](../../node/setup/corda-configuration-file.md) format of `node.conf`.
 The properties set there will be appended to the generated node configuration.

 {{< note >}}
 If you add a property to the additional configuration file that has already been created by the `deployNodes` task, both properties will be present in generated node configuration.